Gametrics/standards/grc.md

 To propose changes, please submit a pull request at https://github.com/Karunamon/grc

+The MASTER branch of the above-named repository is considered to be the most up-to-date version of this standard.

 ## Versioning
 The GRC version is a monotonic counter.
-Any backwards-incompatible changes, such as changing the format or ordering of a field, will be reflected by incrementing the counter by one.
+Any backwards-incompatible changes, such as changing the format or ordering of a field or attribute, will be reflected by incrementing the counter by one.

 # Syntax